SolaceLabs/solace-integration-guides/docs/_guides/nagios.md

 ### Verification

-If the sample router info is successfully configured, a host entry matching the appliance hostname from Config file will be added to the web page.
+If the sample router info is successfully configured, a host entry matching the message router hostname from Config file will be added to the web page.

 A sample entry is shown below: